Analyzing Wrap-Up Effects through an Information-Theoretic Lens: The Process of Reading

 It remains unclear what exactly occurs in the mind of the reader at the end of a sentence or clause.
 Which cognitive processes are encompassed by the term \defn{wrap-up effects}?
 Several theories have been posited.
 First, \citet{Just1980ATO} hypothesize that wrap-up effects include actions such as ``the constructions of inter-clause relations.''
 Second, \citet{rayner2000} suggest they might involve attempts to resolve previously postponed comprehension problems, which could have been deferred in the hope that upcoming words would resolve the problem.
 Third, \citet{HIROTANI2006425} posit the hesitation when crossing clause boundaries is out of efficiency \cite{JARVELLA1971409}; readers do not want to have to return to the clause later, so they take the extra time to make sure there are no inconsistencies in the prior text.

-While some prior hypotheses have been largely dismissed \citep[see ][ for a more detailed summary]{STOWE2018232} due to, e.g., the wide-spread support of theories of incremental processing,\tiago{This example is more confusing than having no example atm imo clara{Ryan asked for something explicit to be incorporated.
-I'm indifferent to keeping/cutting it}} most others lack formal testing in naturalistic reading studies.
+While some prior hypotheses have been largely dismissed \citep[see ][ for a more detailed summary]{STOWE2018232} due to, e.g., the wide-spread support of theories of incremental processing, most others lack formal testing in naturalistic reading studies.
 We attempt to address this gap.
-Concretely, we posit the relationship between text's information-theoretic attributes and its observed wrap-up times can provide an indication of the presence (or lack) of several cognitive processes that are potentially a part of sentence wrap-up.
-For example, high-surprisal words in the preceding context may correlate with the presence of ambiguities in the text; they may also correlate with complex linguistic relationships of the current text with prior sentences---which are two driving forces in the theories given above.\ryan{Did we explicitly name these theories?clara{they dont have names}} Consequently, in this work, we ask whether the reading behavior observed at the end of a sentence or clause can be described (at least partially) by the distribution of information content in the preceding context,\footnote{Importantly, the research questions we ask are not concerned with describing the \emph{full} set of cognitive processes that occur at the end of a clause or sentence---or even whether there is a \emph{causal} relationship between information content and sentence- and clause-final RTs.} as this may give insights for several prior hypotheses about wrap-up effects.\looseness=-1
+Concretely, we posit the relationship between text's information-theoretic attributes and its observed wrap-up times can indicate the presence (or lack) of several cognitive processes that are potentially a part of sentence wrap-up.
+For example, high-surprisal words in the preceding context may correlate with the presence of ambiguities in the text; they may also correlate with complex linguistic relationships of the current text with prior sentences---which are two driving forces in the theories given above.
+Consequently, in this work, we ask whether the reading behavior observed at the end of a sentence or clause can be described (at least partially) by the distribution of information content in the preceding context,\footnote{Importantly, the research questions we ask are not concerned with describing the \emph{full} set of cognitive processes that occur at the end of a clause or sentence---or even whether there is a \emph{causal} relationship between information content and sentence- and clause-final RTs.} as this may give insights for several prior hypotheses about wrap-up effects.\looseness=-1 {\mymacro{\textsc{eos}}}